haystack/picker/README.md

 21. Move all onLoad methods to importer to avoid race conditions.<br>
 22. Make the mouse over expansion smooth like toggle comments <br>
 23. Not saving classes after login :(: FIXED! <br>
 23.a.
-Need to add functionality for deleting classes from database.<br>
+Need to add functionality for deleting classes from database: DONE! <br>
 23.b.
-Incorporate choosing right semester as defined in config file<br>
+Incorporate choosing right semester as defined in config file: DONE!<br>
 23.c.
-Need to update database each time a new class is picked while logged in.<br>
+Need to update database each time a new class is picked while logged in: DONE! <br>
 23.d.
 Just as a thought: maybe prompt users when new classes are added without the user being logged in. <br>
 24. Revise so that all years' records of picked classes are saved.
 Better for recommendation building: doing something else but making a note so I don't forget: when adding this, just delete the line "mysql_query("DELETE FROM classes WHERE c_userid=$userid;");"<br>
 25. Fix all database stuff when changing from local to mit scripts